AlessandroAvi/STM_quadcopter/README.md

 - Implement I2C communication for the gyro/IMU
 - Implement computation of angle from gyro data/ signal processing
 - Find a compatible/low cost/small radio controller(?) for future finished project ( NRF24L01 ?)
-- Migrate all the code and project to a STM32 BluePill (STM32 F103) + custom PCB
+- Migrate all the code and project to a STM32 Blackpill (STM32 F10F411) + custom PCB
 - Create a controller with another STM32 BluePill + NRF24L01 (with antenna) + 2 batteries 18650 + 2 joysticks + custom PCB

 Future idea is to take the entire project and migrate it to a smaller microcontroller, for example the STM bluepill.